 Because of many things, Morgan is a great place for families with children to consider.
 First of all, many other families with children live here, making Morgan a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Morgan has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Morgan’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Morgan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morgan residents report their race to be White, followed by Asian.
-Important ancestries of people in Morgan include English, German, Irish, Swedish, and European.
+Important ancestries of people in Morgan include English, German, Irish, Swedish, and Scottish.

 The most common language spoken in Morgan is English.
 Other important languages spoken here include Spanish and Italian.